Wednesday, September 19, 2018

 O. R. Cummings Collection 2009_2_36_058

-South Windham, Maine - The Portland Railroad had competitors in providing electric railway service to Westbrook, Gorham, and South Windham.
-These challenges were part of what caused delays in construction.
+South Windham, Maine - The Portland Railroad had competitors for providing electric railway service to Westbrook, Gorham, and South Windham.
+These challenges were part of what caused delays in constructing the line.
 One of the competitors was the Westbrook, Windham & Naples Railway (first known as the Westbrook, Windham & Harrison Railway) first graded a right-of-way from Westbrook to South Windham in the fall of 1898; following the old Gorham Road from Westbrook to Mosher's Corner and then continuing on to South Windham.
 By early July of 1899, rails had been laid from Westbrook to Mosher's Corner and overhead was being erected.
 Early in August, the first trolley car was tested on the line.
 The grand opening in South Windham took place on August 17, 1899.
 Stock control of the Westbrook, Windham, & Naples Railway was achieved by the PRR in January 1901.

 No. 3 was one of the two original closed trolley cars from